The North Star House

 Built in the Arts and Craftsman style, the North Star House is listed on both the National Register of Historic Places and the California State Historic Buildings Register.

 It is located on a portion of the former North Star Mine, a 14-acre site of spectacular Gold Country landscapes.
 The North Star House is owned and operated by the North Star Historic Conservancy.

 The Conservancy is working to re-establish this unique, historic house and grounds into a premier cultural event center.
 It is committed to maintaining the property for the public by promoting tours, events, educational activities and the arts.

 The Conservancy will continue to fund improvements to preserve this rare historic treasure in partnership with local, regional, and national organizations and stakeholders.
-The house is a location for gatherings such as family events, classes, weddings, theatrical performances, musical events, and conferences.
+The house is a location for gatherings such as weddings and celebrations, events and meetings, theatrical performances, concerts, and conferences.